17 Ways to Be Luckier in Business

 - Lucky people expect the best out of life.
 As Dale Carnegie once said, "Expect the best and get it."
 What we think of ourselves and how optimistic we are about the future play a key role in how lucky we are.
 Lucky people expect to win and feel they deserve good things in life.
 Unlucky people feel they are at the mercy of events and they don't deserve a lot of good fortune.

 As Wiseman's research tells us, you can control how much so-called luck you have in life.

 So I've put together a list of 17 things you can do to make your own luck for living a successful writer’s life:

 - Put yourself in more and better positions to meet people.
 Networking and the number of contacts you have matter.
 Join online groups and discussions.
+Connect with more prospects on LinkedIn.
 Meet new people in your area through Meetup.com.
-If you're targeting the local area, join your local chamber of commerce.
+If you're targeting the local area, join your local Chamber of Commerce.
 Go to events.
 Many copywriting careers are kick-started by attending AWAI's annual Bootcamp.
 As Woody Allen once said, "80% of success in life is showing up."